mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 - **Date proposed**: March 2013
 - **Date accepted by MCP Governance Committee**: 2010
 - **MCP Version**: 1.5 onwards
-- **Brief decription of changes**: Added mcp:vocabularyTermURL, mcp:vocabularyTermDefinitionURL, mcp:vocabularyRelationship, mcp:DP_VocabularyRelationship, mcp:parameterDeterminationInstrument, mcp:parameterAnalysisMethod, mcp:platform - to provide more information about platform, analysis methods and instruments used for data parameters and explicit links to vocabulary and vocabulary of definitions
+- **Brief decription of changes**: Move from describing parameter names and units to parameter terms where terms relate not just to parameter names and unit names, but platforms, analysis methods, instruments etc).
+Added mcp:vocabularyTermURL, mcp:vocabularyTermDefinitionURL, mcp:vocabularyRelationship, mcp:DP_VocabularyRelationship, mcp:parameterDeterminationInstrument, mcp:parameterAnalysisMethod, mcp:platform - to provide more information about platform, analysis methods and instruments used for data parameters and explicit links to vocabulary and vocabulary of definitions